SanjeevMedishetty-org/theater-sitting-problem/README.md

 1. Create some folder say theater-testing
 2. download theater-sitting-problem.jar from https://github.com/SanjeevMedishetty-org/theater-sitting-problem
 3. download input.txt into same folder
-3. open theater-testing in command promt and run using java -jar theater-testing.jar (update the input.txt if you wann test other scenarios)
+3. open theater-testing in command promt and run using java -jar theater-sitting-problem.jar (update the input.txt if you wann test other scenarios)

 Note: Sometimes jar corrupts when download from git then use option 2